-Indicator Description Methodology SDG Goal SDG Targets SECAP link Stakeholder Tier level Feasibility The great majority of deaths from respiratory infections are caused by lower respiratory infections predominantly pneumonia.
-When they occur, upper respiratory infection and otitis media deaths are included in this category as well and how to downscale the information inhabita nts pillar and impact Education and Training (female) This indicator shows the participation rate of female, 25-64 years, in education and training (last 4 weeks) 1 , % SDG04 T 4.3 Business Tier 1 As Education Index: Population with tertiary education The indicator shows the share of population with tertiary education.
+Indicator Description Methodology Unit SDG Goal SDG Targets SECAP link Stakeholder Tier level Feasibility The great majority of deaths from respiratory infections are caused by lower respiratory infections predominantly pneumonia.
+When they occur, upper respiratory infection and otitis media deaths are included in this category as well and how to downscale the information inhabita nts pillar and impact Education and Training (female) This indicator shows the participation rate of female, 25-64 years, in education and training (last 4 weeks) Data available on EUROSTAT, no further calculations are needed % SDG04 Т 4.3 Business Tier 1 As Education Index: Population with tertiary education The indicator shows the share of population with tertiary education.
 Tertiary education is defined as those having completed the highest level of education, by age group.
 This includes both theoretical programs leading to advanced research or high skill professions such as medicine and more vocational programs leading to the labor market.
-Data available at EUROSTAT, not further calculations are needed SDG04 SDG13 T 4.3, 4.5 T 13.3 Citizens Tier 1 Gender pay gap This indicator is defined as the difference between the average gross hourly earnings of men and women expressed as a percentage of the average gross hourly earnings of men.
-Disaggregation needed by age, highest education and income (class). higher level, the methodology to downscale the information needs to be established % (share of male gross earning) SDG05 T 5.1 Citizens Tier 2 Share of women in regional assemblies This indicator is a measure for the political power women are holding on a regional level.
+Data available at EUROSTAT, not further calculations are needed % SDG04 SDG13 T 4.3, 4.5 T 13.3 Citizens Tier 1 Gender pay gap This indicator is defined as the difference between the average gross hourly earnings of men and women expressed as a percentage of the average gross hourly earnings of men.
+Disaggregation needed by age, highest education and income (class).
+Data available at EUROSTAT, even though at higher level, the methodology to downscale the information needs to be established % (share of male gross earning) SDG05 Т 5.1 Citizens Tier 2 Share of women in regional assemblies This indicator is a measure for the political power women are holding on a regional level.
 Lower rates of women participation in policy making would indicate that mechanisms of exclusion come into play and policies would tend to be not gender sensitive Data available on EIGE, no further calculations are needed % SDG05 Т 5.5 Citizens Tier 2